-I haven’t blogged for a couple weeks because I’ve been traveling.
+I hadn’t blogged for a couple weeks because I’ve been traveling.
 First, I went to California to visit a few friends and meet up with my parents at the San Francisco International Airport.
 From there I acted as their tour guide, taking them to Lisbon, Seville, Granada, Madrid, and Barcelona.
-I will write about those trips in a few weeks but for now you can see photos on my Instagram or Facebook pages (links are in the footer of this webpage).

 My folks then flew up to Scandinavia while I remained in Spain, mainly to hike the Camino de Santiago from Irún to Santiago de Compostella.
-The distance is nearly 500 miles, which I hope to complete in 19 days and catch up to my friend Tori—who is hiking the last 100 kilometers of my route—on October 11 or 12 so we can finish the Camino together.
+The distance is more than 500 miles, which I hope to complete in 19 days and catch up to my friend Tori—who is hiking the last 72 miles of the Camino—on October 11 or 12 so we can finish the Camino together.

 Both the del Norte and Primitivo routes are exceedingly hilly, and considering the distance I have to hike each day, it is imperative that I travel as light as possible.
 I usually travel light anyhow—e.g., during my frequent flights to St. Louis, I bring only a laptop bag which avoids Frontier Airlines’ carry-on and check-in baggage fees—but I don’t think I’ve ever carried so little for a multi-week trip except for the self-supported Tour Divide and Trans Am Bike Race bikepacking races.